Iteration Layer

 Billing and subscription data

-Subscription plan, billing period, credit balance, and payment processor identifiers (customer ID and subscription ID).
-We use Paddle.com as our payment processor — we never see or store full card numbers.
+Subscription plan, billing period, credit balance, payment processor identifiers (customer ID, subscription ID, and charge IDs), and payment dispute records.
+We use Stripe, Inc. as our payment processor and for payment dispute management — we never see or store full card numbers or full bank account numbers.

 Usage data